Sonic Minds: Mnemonic Passages

 Exhibition: Sonic Minds: Mnemonic Passages

-Venue: urban and natural paths in the city and on the island, Ioannina, Greece
+Venue: urban and natural paths in the city of Ioannina, Greece

 “Οne with the pleasure inherent in speech – a pleasure that, being a part of the oral message, lives and dies with the discourse that gave rise to it.”